 Some analysts prefer to exclude intangible assets (goodwill etc.) from the denominator of the above formula.
 In that case, the formula would be written as follows:

 The information about stockholders’ equity and assets is available from balance sheet.

-From the above information we can compute proprietary ratio as follows:
+From the above information we can compute the proprietary ratio of Al-Faisal as follows: